 AI augments the agency arena

-AI has a transformative power and over the last year we have looked at the ways it has been disrupting different industries.
-While machine learning and RPA seemed like a good fit for the banking and accounting arenas, just 24 months ago it seemed unlikely that it would have the capability of truly disrupting the creative industry outside of reading and analysing data.
-Well, much like the current adage goes, ‘nothing moves as fast as tech’ we are now seeing how the creative industry is being changed and compelled to adapt in the face of smarter AI.
+AI has transformative power and over the last year we have looked at the ways it has been disrupting different industries.
+While machine learning and RPA seemed like a good fit for the banking and accounting arenas, the creative industry has undergone a remarkable transformation.
+Recent research shows that 83% of creative professionals now use generative AI in their workflows, with 26% of creative tasks now augmented by AI assistance.

 Ad agencies and digital marketing firms are being forced to embrace new AI trends if they’re determined to not be left behind.
 So what are these trends?
 Is AI making marketing and branding efforts more effective?